Medicare Advantage vs Medigap plans

 This easy qualifying is another important difference between Medicare Advantage vs. Medigap

 Medicare Advantage is a one-stop-shop.
 You only need to carry one card in your pocket because it's going to carry all the parts of Medicare.

 Also, you'll most likely have a primary care physician.
 Even if you have a PPO, many require that you choose a primary care physician.

-You must have a primary care physician with an HMOs, and the nice thing about this is that they're going to know about all of your care so that you don't have one doctor canceling out what another doctor is doing.
+You must have a primary care physician with an HMO, and the nice thing about this is that they're going to know about all of your care so that you don't have one doctor canceling out what another doctor is doing.